wiwa/bloop/docusaurus/docs/basics.md

 Bloop is a Scala build server developed by [the Scala Center][scalacenter].
 It has three main goals:

 1. Compiles, tests and runs Scala code as fast as possible
-1. Is an independent long-running process that can be reused by multiple clients
+1. Is an independent and long-lived process reusable by multiple clients
 1. Integrates easily with build tools, command-line applications, editors and custom tooling

 ## Features